 - a.
 Indirect costs for courts and government grantees, - b.
-Professional association and licensure dues for individuals, and - c.
+Professional association and licensure dues for individuals, - c.
+Building-related costs (includes, but not limited to furniture, cubicle walls, courtroom flags or emblems), and - d.
 Other costs not related to the effective operations of the family division or family services programs.